phdonner/phdonner/powershell.md

 ## Display Markdown in your default browser

 Starting with version 7.2, PowerShell includes useful functionality which facilitates integration between Mardown, PowerShell and VisualStudio Code.
 If you have a sample document called page.md in the current location of your local terminal, you should be able to view your Markdown file in a WWW browser.

+> # Sample Markdown page page.md
+>
+> ## The example above of an unordered list
+>
+> * Demonstrate how code and text fragments can be assembled to a full HTML document
+> * Find out how to define Web page style with Cascaded Style Sheets (CSS) and PowerShell
+> * Extend Markdown with PowerShell table functionality
+> * Convert Markdown to PDF
+> * Fine-tune how markdown is rendered on a VT100 console

-Execute a single command, `Show-Markdown` with the `-UseBrowser` argument:
+Use the copy functionality of the code window above and store the content in a file called page.md in your PowerShell terminal.
+Then execute a single command, `Show-Markdown` with the `-UseBrowser` argument:

     # Render Markdown content to be displayed with the default browser:
     Show-Markdown -Path .\page.md -UseBrowser